15 Best Nikon lens for astrophotography: (2023 Guide & Reviews)

 Shoot at the slower shutter speed:

-The lens allows you to shoot at slower shutter speeds when lighting isn’t optimal.
+The lens allows you to shoot slower shutter speeds when lighting isn’t optimal.

 This gives you more control over your exposure settings and enables you to create images with beautiful background blur (bokeh).